jensenbox/rustythook/docs/plan.md

 - [ ] use uv to start all python hooks in a separate process
 - [ ] use fnm to start all node hooks in a separate process
 - [ ] Add a strict rust linter to the project
+- [ ] Expand the documentation to include a section on how to use rustyhook in a monorepo - ensure the code works with monorepos.
+It should allow different sub-directories to have different configurations.
+There should be the option of merging configurations or using the most specific configuration.
+  - [ ] Add a section to the documentation on how to use custom hooks.
+Ensure that the documentation includes a section on how we would prefer custom hooks to be written into the main application to reduce the time to execute the application and consider the utility for other users.
+Provide guidance that if the hook is very specific that you can extend it with any of the supported languages.
+We will likely need a central repository for users to publish custom hooks to.